aws-samples/assignment-automation-4-aws-sso/README.md

 - Docker - <https://docs.docker.com/get-docker/>
 - requirements from `requirements.txt` file installed into your python environment
 - At least 2 accounts:
-  - AWS Organizations Management account
+  - AWS Organizations Management account (management account)
-  - AWS account for Deployment and Execution
+  - AWS account for running the solution (execution account)
-- Deployment and Execution can be separate AWS accounts if required.
+- If using CDK pipelines, a Deployment AWS account can be used in addition.
+CDK pipelines can also be used from the execution account.

 ## Deployment notes

 1. Modify cdk.context.json with appropriate accounts information as well as variables and commit changes.
 At the bare minimum the following 4 parameters need to be changed:
     - *enterprise_sso_management_account_id*: AWS Account Id of the AWS Organization Management Account
     - *enterprise_sso_exec_account_id*: AWS Account Id where the application will be running in.
 Should NOT be the same as the AWS Organization management account.
+    - *error_notifications_email*: Notification email for error messages

+  Optionally, you can set the following, if you are using CDK pipelines
     - *enterprise_sso_deployment_account_id*: AWS Account Id that will have the AWS CodePipeline pipeline deployed to.
 Can be the same as *enterprise_sso_exec_account_id*
-    - *error_notifications_email*: Notification email for error messages

-    **Make sure to commit these changes ot the local repository, or these changes will not propagate to AWS CodeCommit if using initial_deployment.py**
+    **Make sure to commit these changes ot the repository**

-1. Set `AWS_DEFAULT_REGION` environment variables to the desired value
+1. Set the `AWS_DEFAULT_REGION` environment variable to the desired value
-1. Bootstrap all AWS accounts using the new bootstrap style.
-More information [here](https://docs.aws.amazon.com/cdk/api/latest/docs/pipelines-readme.html#cdk-environment-bootstrapping)(you can skip *--profile* is you are using ENV variables for providing AWS access credentials).
-You can deploy this solution in multiple regions or only `us-east-1` bootstrap instead and deploy everything to a single region.
-Event bridge configuration and support pipelines stack related to AWS Organization and AWS Identity Center will always be deployed to `us-east-1` region, thus requires a bootstrap in that region.
+1. Bootstrap all AWS accounts (you can skip *--profile* is you are using ENV variables for providing AWS access credentials).
+You can deploy this solution in any region, but the EventBridge configuration and support pipelines stack related to AWS Organization and AWS Identity Center will always be deployed to `us-east-1` region. us-east-1` bootstrap instead and deploy everything to a single region.
+EventBridge configuration and support pipelines stack related to AWS Organization and AWS Identity Center will always be deployed to `us-east-1` region, thus requires a bootstrap in that region.
+The rest of the solution can be deployed to other regions if desired.

     1. Bootstrap deployment account (`us-east-1`):